 - A brief report on the outcome of the project, including photographs (if possible) and information about how the seeds fared, will be sent to Native Seeds/SEARCH upon completion of the project.
 Report guidelines will be emailed with a report deadline reminder.

 - Native Seeds/SEARCH may include information about how the seeds are used in Native Seeds/SEARCH publications.
 Grantees may be highlighted in the Native Seeds/SEARCH newsletter, The Seedhead News, or online, including the Native Seeds/SEARCH website.

 How Do I Apply?

 Interested parties should download and submit a fully completed application to the address given on the application form.
 Applications are reviewed every four months, with deadlines designed to provide time for review and seed shipment prior to planting time.
 Applications will be reviewed soon after each deadline and all applicants will be notified of a decision within a few weeks.
 Seeds will be shipped as soon as possible afterward.
-Applications received after the deadline will not be considered for that session.
+Applications received after the deadline will considered for the following application cycle.

 Applications are due by 5:00 PM MST on the following dates:

 - Spring Planting: January 3, 2014